mjpitz/myago/logger/README.md

 DefaultConfig returns the default configuration for zap to use.
 By default, it logs at an info level and infers the log format based on the stdout device.
 If it looks like a terminal session, then it uses the console format.
+Otherwise, JSON logging is used.